 NOTE: The Windows version of SnapPy depends on the Microsoft Distributable Visual C++ Runtime.
 If you receive an error message saying “This application has failed to start because MSVCR90.DLL was not found” or “This application failed to start because the application configuration is incorrect” try downloading and installing vcredist_x86.exe from Microsoft.

-Here are short recipes which work on many Linux systems, with both 32-bit and 64-bit kernels supported.
+Here are short recipes which work on most Linux systems, specifically those that run a 64-bit kernel and use Python 2.7.
 These instructions assume you have system administrator (superuser) privileges; if not, you can install SnapPy into a virtual environment assuming the needed packages are installed.
-For other systems, try the one closet to yours below, and if that fails, follow the instructions for generic Unix in the next section.
+For other Linux systems, try the one closest to yours below, and if that fails, follow the instructions for generic Unix in the next section.

-sudo yum install tkinter python-setuptools-devel sudo python -m easy_install -U -f http://snappy.computop.org/get snappy
+sudo yum install tkinter python-setuptools python-ipython-console sudo python -m easy_install -U snappy

-sudo apt-get install python-tk python-setuptools sudo python -m easy_install -U -f http://snappy.computop.org/get snappy
+sudo apt-get install python-tk python-setuptools ipython sudo python -m easy_install -U snappy

 python -m snappy.app